ubisoft/vrtist/README.md

 # VRtist

+**Disclaimer**: This project is in alpha state and actively developed.
+Do not use it to edit your production assets without a backup or you might break them.

+## Introduction

 VRtist is a Virtual Reality tool for storytelling.

 Directors and artists can setup a 3D scene being immersed into the virtual world.
 That will allow them to have a better understanding of the 3D scene.